 The outermost layer of the barrier is formed by epithelial cells, connected to one another by tight junctions.
 The skin’s epidermis is covered by a layer of keratinized squamous cells that are continuously shed (“desquamated”).
 Along with sweat secretion, this limits the ability of microorganisms to attach and invade.
 Similarly, nonskin barriers are called mucous membranes because they are coated by mucins, a sticky mixture of glycoproteins produced by secretory epithelial cells of the respiratory, gastrointestinal, and genitourinary tracts.
 Mucus makes these surfaces more difficult to adhere to and penetrate.

 The cells of mucous membranes also undergo rapid division, sloughing off continuously, and the ciliated cells lining the respiratory tract, the gastrointestinal tract’s peristalsis, and the continuous flow of urine from the kidney through the bladder and urethra ensure that microbes cannot attach and invade these sites.
 Failure of any of these mechanisms is a common cause of infection due to bacteria or fungi that otherwise colonize us harmlessly.
 In patients with severe skin burns, patients with pulmonary ciliary cell disorders, and patients with bowel or urinary obstruction, infection is the key cause of morbidity and mortality.

-Epithelial cells also produce a number of chemicals and proteins that inhibit microbes ...
+Epithelial cells also produce a number of chemicals and ...